 Debt instruments are measured at amortized cost using the effective interest method, and are subject to impairment.
-Interest income on debt instruments at amortized cost is recognized in interest on loans to members and investment income on the statement of comprehensive income.
+Interest income on debt instruments at amortized cost is recognized in interest on loans to members and investment income on the statement of comprehensive income and retained earnings.